roserogi/roserogi/README.md

-# 👩🏽‍💻 Gianna's Data Analyst Portfolio
+# 👩🏽‍💻 Gianna's Data Portfolio

 Hello!
 I’m Gianna, a fourth-year student at the University of Toronto passionate about data analytics, technology, and using data to drive real-world impact. 📊✨